1 October 2018 @ 8 h 00 - 30 June 2019 @ 17 h 00

 Micro-Folie Project – A Digital Gallery of European Royal Residences

 What are the Micro-Folie/

-Inspired by the “Folies” designed by architect Bernard Tschumi in the Parc de La Villette, the Micro-Folies are a tool for cultural democratization.
-Often located in urban suburbs, the primary mission of these sites is to make artworks broadly accessible to audiences which are far from the traditional cultural spaces .
-All existent MicroFolies host a digital Museum.
+Inspired by the “Folies” designed by the architect Bernard Tschumi in the Parc de La Villette, the Micro-Folies are a tool for cultural democratization.
+Often located in urban suburbs, the primary mission of these sites is to make artworks broadly accessible to audiences which are far from the traditional cultural spaces.
+All the existing MicroFolies host a digital Museum.

 What is the Digital Museum/

 Through artworks projected on a big screen and IPads, visitors discover (or re-discover) major masterpieces of several French cultural institutions as the Palace of Versailles, the Louvre, the Centre Pompidou, the Musée d’Orsay, the Institut du Monde arabe etc. Consequently, in the same place, public has access to the most important artworks (sculptures, paintings, etc) of different eras from different museums and can see the diversity and the beauty of culture.
 Today, the Digital Museum counts more than 500 digitalized artworks, organized in 3 distinct “Galleries”.